 5. Listen to a Jewish podcast.

 Looking for something new to binge?
 There are plenty of Jewishly themed podcasts out there – including a few produced by ReformJudaism.org!
 Not sure where to start?
-Here are six Jewish podcasts to help you engage with your Judaism from home.
+Here are some Jewish podcasts to help you engage with your Judaism from home.